StreamX Delivery Service

 }

-You can also use objects which are not annotated with @AvroGenerated, but you need to provide a Message Converter in such cases and explicitly configure the channel schema.
+You can also use objects that are not annotated with @AvroGenerated, but you must provide a Message Converter in such cases and explicitly configure the channel schema.

 import org.apache.pulsar.client.api.Schema;